suatakbulut/PennStateRise_Challenge/README.md

   - and some interaction terms

 ## Training
 Multiple classification predictors are considered and trained using GridsearchCV method.
+Predictor are bundled with preprocessors to create estimators, which aims to avoid information leakage between test train splits in the Cross Validation stage.

 ![results_table](https://github.com/suatakbulut/PennStateRise_Challenge/assets/59936993/630e0a0a-1823-472b-bdfa-a06308e9951b)